chharvey/counterpoint/docs/spec/notation.md

 For conditionals, the ‘if branch’ and ‘else branch’ are parallel steps, each containing the substeps respective to that branch.
 (The ‘else branch’ is not always necessary, e.g. if the ‘if branch’ completes the algorithm.)
-‘If’ steps begin with “If …:” and ‘else’ steps begin with “Else:”.
+‘If’ steps begin with «*If* …:» and ‘else’ steps begin with «*Else:*».

 A step that specifies a loop must have as its substeps the steps to be performed for each iteration.
-A loop step begins with “*While* …:”
+A loop step begins with «*While* …:».

 #### Continue
 A step within the substeps of a loop may direct the algorithm to **continue**, which is to say the rest of the substeps within the current iteration should be skipped, and the loop should proceed to the next iteration.
-Such a step says “*Continue.*”.
+Such a step says «*Continue.*».

 #### Break
 A step within the substeps of a loop may direct the algorithm to **break**, which is to say the rest of the loop should be skipped, and the algorithm should proceed to the next step after the loop, if that step exists.
 If that next step does not exist, the algorithm should complete.
-Such a step says “*Break.*”.
+Such a step says «*Break.*».

-A step that begins with “*Break:* …” may contain a positive integer, which indicates the number of nested loops to terminate.
-For example, if such a step is nested within 2 loops, then “*Break:* 1.” would indicate that only the inner loop be terminated, but that the algorithm continue with the outer loop. “*Break:* 2.” would indicate both loops terminate.
+A step that begins with «*Break:* …» may contain a positive integer, which indicates the number of nested loops to terminate.
+For example, if such a step is nested within 2 loops, then «*Break:* 1.» would indicate that only the inner loop be terminated, but that the algorithm continue with the outer loop. «*Break:* 2.» would indicate both loops terminate.
-A step that says “*Break.*” (with no number) implies “*Break:* 1.”.
+A step that says «*Break.*» (with no number) implies «*Break:* 1.».

 #### Return
 An algorithm must output either no value or one value.
 The output value, if it exists, is a value returned by the algorithm to its invoker.
 Algorithms most often return [completion structures](/.data-types.md#completionstructure).
-The output type is specified before the name of the algorithm in its header, but if the algorithm does not output a value, the output type is specified as “Void”.
+The output type is specified before the name of the algorithm in its header, but if the algorithm does not output a value, the output type is specified as «Void».
-If an algorithm outputs a value, it must do so via a step beginning with “*Return:* …”.
+If an algorithm outputs a value, it must do so via a step beginning with «*Return:* …».

-When an algorithm step reads “*Return:* ‹x›.” (where ‹x› is a metavariable representing any value), a normal completion structure whose value is ‹x› is returned.
+When an algorithm step reads «*Return:* ‹v›.» (where ‹v› is a metavariable representing any value), a normal completion structure whose value is ‹v› is returned.
-That is, the step is shorthand for “*Return:* *[type= normal, value= ‹x›]*.”.
+That is, the step is shorthand for «*Return:* [type= normal, value= ‹v›].».

 #### Throw
-When an algorithm step reads “*Throw:* ‹x›.” (where ‹x› is a metavariable representing any value), a throw completion structure whose value is ‹x› is returned.
+When an algorithm step reads «*Throw:* ‹v›.» (where ‹v› is a metavariable representing any value), a throw completion structure whose value is ‹v› is returned.
-That is, the step is shorthand for “*Return:* *[type= throw, value= ‹x›]*.”.
+That is, the step is shorthand for «*Return:* [type= throw, value= ‹v›].».

 ### Runtime Instructions